 By a villa management agreement, an individual villa owner agrees with a hotel management company to use his villa as part of a hotel business during the absence of the villa owners.
 For such structure mainly two different models are possible with deviating risk profiles, licensing requirements, and tax efficiencies.

 Under a villa agency agreement, the hotel is engaged by each villa owner, as its agent, to manage the villa and let it out to the hotel guests.
 The hotel also renders general management services and, on behalf of the villa owner, provides to the hotel guests hotel-related services associated therewith, i.e. reservation services, food and beverages, hotel guest amenities, etc., including maintenance, accounting and administrative services in connection therewith.

 In carrying out the above obligations, the hotel company acts solely as agent for, on behalf of and for the account of the villa owner.
 Consistent with this principal-agent relationship, the hotel is entitled to a reimbursement of the amounts incurred in carrying out the work for the villa owner.

 An alternative structure is a villa letting agreement between the hotel and the villa owner leasing the villa for occasional use as accommodations in the hotel’s operations.
-Under the villa letting agreement, the Hotel would have temporary possession of the villa, collect the rental income from the Hotel guests from time to time and pay the villa owner a percentage thereof as occasional rental income.
+Under the villa letting agreement, the hotel company has temporary possession of the villa, collects the rental income from the hotel guests from time to time and pays the villa owner a percentage thereof as occasional rental income.

 Whether villa owner and hotel company enter into a principal-agent relationship or a landlord-tenant relationship makes a substantial difference on hotel business license requirements, the activities of the villa owner under the Foreign Business Act, income taxation, VAT and withholding tax requirements.